gamedevboi/bitso-Grid-bot/README.md

  The script ask you things in spanish right now only because the exchange is from México.
 I'll add english if asked.

  for more info on bitso API go to https://bitso.com/api_info?

+ ### Disclaimer
+Trading Crypto can be a challenging and potentially profitable opportunity for investors.
+However, before deciding to participate in the crypto market, you should carefully consider your investment objectives, level of experience, and risk appetite.
+Most importantly, do not invest money you cannot afford to lose.
+I have not personally tested this bot for a long period of time and I don't know how profitable is.
+Trade responsibly! :)